isomerpages/cpf-workfare/index.md

 image: /images/banner_home_1.jpg
 permalink: /
-notification: ​The website will be undergoing maintenance on 7 August 2022, 12am to 8am. <br>From 1 Aug 2022, CPF Board will be using the new SMS ID "CPF Board" to send messages about Workfare.
-Find out more <a href="/sms-advisory">here</a></br>.
+notification: ​The website will be undergoing maintenance on 7 August 2022, 12am to 8am.
+From 1 Aug 2022, CPF Board will be using the new SMS ID "CPF Board" to send messages about Workfare.
+Find out more <a href="/sms-advisory">here</a>.
 sections:
   - hero:
       title: Workfare